IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 ### Project Milestone 1

 Initially, we planned to divide the tasks by module and person:
-* Pierre: MapReduce codes
+* Pierre: MapReduce
-* Patricia: analyses on the resulting data from MapReduce
+* Patricia: analysis built on the resulting data from MapReduce
 * Duc: testing

-However, due to time constraint of the project, the team switched to work jointly on each of those modules, because we understood our work had to be more interdependent.
+However, due to time constraint of the project, the team switched to work jointly on each of those modules, because we understood our work was very interdependent.

 ### From Milestone 1 to Demo Day

 The tentative plan for task allocation until project completions are as follow:

-Collective tasks:
+* Collective tasks:
-* Setting up Hadoop and link computers into 1 network
+  * Setting up Hadoop and link computers into a network
+  * Possibly switch to Hadoop version 2
   * Setting up cloud machines

-Duc:
+* Duc:
   * MapReduce code for crawling data and analyze language popularities

-Patricia:
+* Patricia:
   * MapReduce code for crawling data and analyze trending topics

-Pierre:
+* Pierre:
-* Testings
+  * Testing

+ We will try just for a day or two to see if we can work like this, or if we have to switch back to grouping our efforts on the same tasks at the same time.

 <!-- CONTRIBUTING -->
 ## Contributing

+If you are interested in this topic, you too can contribute to this work.
 Contributions are what will make the project better.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)